SUTRA OF THE LION’S ROAR

 THE ROMANTIC LEGEND OF SHAKYA BUDDHA (FO SO HING TSAN )

-20 interesting Facts About Ashokan Pillar Sarnath, (Lion Capital)
+20 Fascinating Facts About the Ashoka Pillar at Sarnath (Lion Capital)

 Ashoka Pillar of Sarnath gives a wonderful opportunity to understand ancient Indian history, every person who wants to understand Indian history must see this divine artwork at least once in their lifetime.